 Camera, Lunar, UV, Apollo 16

 This is a reconstructed back-up engineering model of the first astronomical telescope to observe from another planetary body.
 It represents a telescopic camera that was flown to the moon on Apollo 16.
 Built by George Carruthers at the Naval Research Laboratory, it was operated by astronaut John Young in a programmed series of studies of the Earth's outermost atmosphere, its "geocorona."
-It was also used to examine ultraviolet colors of stars, nebulae and clusters in deep space.
+It was also used to examine ultraviolet colors of stars and nebulae as well as the earth's upper atmosphere and diffuse gaseous material in the depths of space.
 The camera operated in dual mode: spectroscopic and direct view.

 Transferred from the Naval Research Laboratory